edkhrian/pg-sql-template/README.md

 ```
 From now the `SQL` variable is your main instance of the query builder, which you will use across the project to run queries.

-One of the cool features of this module is that it can transform all keys from result data to camel case.
+One of the cool features of this module is that it can transform all object keys from result data to camel case.

 ## Usage